Thesis or Dissertation Submissions

-Theses and dissertations submitted to ProQuest are also available on the Library's online database, Cornerstone.
-For more information regarding cornerstone, please review this video.
+Theses and dissertations submitted to ProQuest are automatically available on the Library's online repository, Cornerstone.
+For more information regarding Cornerstone, please review this video.

 Each thesis is bound in a maroon color, dissertations are bound in navy.
 Examples of previously approved theses are available on the shelves of the University Library.Print Requirements, Binding, & Delivery Info Close Print Information